 Career Projections and Salary Information

-The U.S. Bureau of Labor Statistics projected job growth of 27% for occupational therapists during the 2012-2022 period, as the elderly population continues to increase at a steady rate (www.bls.gov).
-Occupational therapists earned a mean annual salary of $81,690 in 2015.
+The U.S. Bureau of Labor Statistics projected job opportunities to increase much faster than the average for occupational therapists during the 2018-2028 period, as the elderly population continues to increase at a steady rate (www.bls.gov).
+Occupational therapists earned a mean annual salary of $85,350 in 2018.

 Bachelor's, master's and doctoral degree programs in occupational therapy are often offered through the rehabilitation science departments of universities.
 Many occupational therapists earn a bachelor's degree in rehabilitation science or occupational therapy before pursuing a master's degree in occupational therapy.